AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

     4. Test case: `edit 1 n/McDonald's hp/91234567` <br>
        Expected: The name of the 1st restaurant is updated to `KFC` and the phone number is updated to `91234567`.
-       The output box shows the corresponding details of the updated restaurant.<br>
+       The output box shows the corresponding details of the updated restaurant.<br><br>

 2. Editing a restaurant to become another duplicate restaurant
     * Prerequisites: There must be at least two restaurants in the current restaurant directory.
 The 1st restaurant is named `McDonald's` in the restaurant directory with the phone number